vmware-archive/vcd-ext-sdk/packages/cli/README.md

   $ vcd-ext build

 OPTIONS
-  -h, --help  show CLI help
+  -h, --help              Provides usage for the current command --additionalProperties  Controls whether or not additionalProperties will be allowed or not.

 EXAMPLE
   $ vcd-ext build